-I never expected to receive a Christmas gift this year but I did.
-In fact, I got two gifts and both came as a complete surprise.
+I never expected to receive a Christmas gift this year, but I did.
+In fact, I got two presents, and both came as a complete surprise.
 They were the first gifts that I’ve received at Christmas, in a very long time and at first, I hesitated about opening them.

 One Christmas, we got an oversized toboggan – but who wants to share that with two older sisters?
-But we always had a great Christmas feast and always lots of company to share the excitement.
+But we always had a great Christmas feast and lots of company to share the excitement.
 And my Ma would always bake a birthday cake on our birthdays – so I’m not complaining or ungrateful.

-But there was always a little part of me that was jealous of my friends at school when they described all of the stuff they got.
+But there was always a little part of me that was envious of my friends at school when they described all of the stuff they got.
 The gift I got most often, was something that my Ma knitted for me – such as a pair of mitts, a toque (knitted cap) or socks.
 My Grandma Puffer used to also knit things for my sisters, brothers and me.
-It wasn’t until later years that I realized how much time and love were spent by Ma and Grandma knitting things for us.
+It wasn’t until later years that I realized how much time and love my Ma and Grandma put into knitting things for us.

-A week or so later, one of my walking buddies mentioned that he had saved my gift from the party and it was in his car.
+A week or so later, Reg Dutton, one of my walking buddies, mentioned that he had saved my gift from the party and it was in his car.
 He gave it to me last week, after Christmas but I never opened it until yesterday.
 It was a generous gift certificate.
 Again I felt a pang of guilt for receiving a gift.

-The other gift that I received was really unexpected – and it too warms my heart just thinking about it.
+The other gift that I received was unexpected – and it too warms my heart just thinking about it.

 I had bought a bunch of goodies from Trader Joe’s for her as an unwrapped Christmas gift because I didn’t want her to feel bad for not getting me anything.
 But she told me that she had a gift from me, so after we had lunch and got back in the car, we exchanged our Christmas card and gift.

-This was the best Christmas I’ve had in many years!
+Yes, this was the best Christmas I’ve had in many years!